Frequently Asked Questions

 A: Our office is committed to fairness.
 Most of the conduct procedures allow students to appeal the decision.
 See the Code of Student Conduct for details on appeals.
 It is important to note that this is not a legal process, but an educational one.
 Our standard for decisions is preponderance of evidence, which means determining whether something was “more likely than not” (as opposed to “beyond a reasonable doubt”).

-Q: How are records tracked, and what will go on my transcript or be shared with parties outside of the university?
+Q: How are records tracked, and what will go on my transcript or be shared with parties outside of the University?

 A: Conduct records are kept and maintained internally.
 Expulsion will be noted on the student’s official University transcript.
 Suspension can be noted on a transcript, but must be removed when the student graduates from the University of Redlands.
 No other sanctions are noted on student transcripts.
+When other institutions, employers, or bar associations contact our office for student disciplinary records, we typically only share incidents that are serious enough to result in conduct probation, suspension or expulsion.